-4. FAIR VALUE MEASUREMENT
+5. FAIR VALUE MEASUREMENT

-Fair value is the price that would be received to sell an asset or paid to transfer a liability in an ordinary transaction between market participants at the measurement date.
+Fair value is the price that would be received to sell an asset or paid to transfer a liability in an orderly transaction between market participants at the measurement date in the principal or in its absence, the most advantageous market to which the Group has access at that date.
+The fair value of a liability reflects its non-performance risk.
 The Group measures fair values using the following fair value hierarchy that reflects the significance of the inputs used in making the measurements: